hudsonventura/LogCenter/src/libs/Pypi/RequestLogger/README.md

 ```

-Here, both the request and response will be saved to LogCenter, along with the message.
-All messages will have the same TraceID in LogCenter, making mapping and debugging easier.
+Here, the same as above and with custom message. between request and response.
+All messages will have the same TraceID in LogCenter, making mapping problems and debugging easier.
 ``` python
 @app.get("/")
 async def root(logger=Depends(get_logger)):